wkarl/mia-Argon/README.md

 # Argon-Android
 ![logo](https://github.com/7factory/mia-Argon/raw/gh-pages/images/argon_400px.png?raw=true "Argon")

-Fast integration of debug options in your app.
+Fast integration of custom configuration and debug functionality in your app.

+Argon maintains a singleton instance that holds, persists and updates a user defined configuration object of any type.

+Debug mode can be enabled at any time to conveniently modify this configuration from.
-Whenever your application is running, a configurable notification icon is displayed.
+Whenever your application is running with `Argon` in debug mode, a configurable notification icon is displayed.
 This notification links to a configuration activity where you can modify the fields defined in your custom configuration object.
 This object is consistently stored and updated by `Argon`.
 Changes to the configuration are applied by restarting the app's process to maintain consistency.

-You can also adjust the configuration during runtime using the `Argon` API but changes will only be visible after a restart.
+You can also adjust the configuration programmatically during runtime using the `Argon` API but changes will only be visible after a restart.

 ## Using Gradle ##